 - Second, rotation drilling with expendable drill-through bits.

-- Forth, Slide drilling (with or without rotation) using retrievable downhole motors and bits.
+- Fourth, Slide drilling (with or without rotation) using retrievable downhole motors and bits.

 The rotation drilling with conventional bits.

-The first case essentially is the same technique as the early methods, except the technology, is several orders of magnitude more advanced.
-However, the general concept is the same, in that the bit is a permanent part of the casing string, and if it fails before the total depth is reached, then the casing must be tripped to replace it.
-This particular method typically is used for a final production string of casing or a final production liner (liner hanger system).
-Subsequent deepening of a well drilled with this procedure requires a window or section milling operation and a well sidetrack, although this method is unlikely to be used if deepening is a consideration.3
+The first case essentially is the same technique as the early methods, except the technology is several orders of magnitude more advanced.
+However, the general concept is the same in that the bit is a permanent part of the casing string, and if it fails before the total depth is reached, then the casing must be tripped to replace it.
+This method is typically used for a final production string of casing or a final production liner (liner hanger system).
+Subsequent deepening of a well drilled with this procedure requires a window or section milling operation and a well sidetrack.
+However, this method is unlikely to be used if deepening is a consideration.3

 Rotation drilling with expendable drill-through bits

-The second method is slightly different from the first, in that the bit does not form a permanent barrier on the bottom of the casing string.
-The bit is designed so that it can be drilled through with another bit that will pass through the casing.
+The second method differs slightly from the first in that the bit does not form a permanent barrier on the bottom of the casing string.
+The bit is designed to be drilled through with another bit that will pass through the casing.
 These expendable bits are drag-type bits with PDC cutters set in a drillable matrix material (PDC Drilling Bits Guide).
 This method also has a particular disadvantage in common with the first method, in that if the bit fails before the required depth is reached, then the casing must be tripped to replace it.
 Typically, this method is used for surface casing strings or relatively short sections, where bit life is not a significant factor.

 The third method is the heart of the new technology and the true significant step that makes the drilling with casing process truly viable as an alternative to conventional drilling.
-Current tools allow the bit to be retrieved and replaced by wireline, so that dull bits may be replaced with new or different types of bits.
-During the retrieval and replacement process, it is also possible to keep the casing in motion to prevent pipe sticking, if that is a potential problem.
+Current tools allow the bit to be retrieved and replaced by wireline so that dull bits may be replaced with new or different types of bits.
+It is possible to keep the casing in motion during the retrieval and replacement process to prevent pipe sticking, if that is a potential problem.